apache/skywalking-satellite/docs/en/guides/compile/compile.md

 # Compiling

 ## Platform
-Linux and MacOS are supported in SkyWalking Satellite.
-Windows is not due to following components.
+Linux, MacOS and Windows are supported in SkyWalking Satellite.
+However, some components don't fit the Windows platform, including:
 1. mmap-queue

 ## Command